robertchase/fsm/README.md

 ##### Actions

-Once an `fsm` file has been parsed, `action` routines must be written for each `action`.
-The actions are obvious by inspection, but can be easily gotten from the parsed description:
+Once an `fsm` file has been parsed, `action` routines must be assigned for each `action`.
+The list of actions are obvious by inspection, but can be easily gotten from the parsed description:
 ```
 >>> description.actions